The desire to see memories in advance. The fear that you’ve lived an ordinary life. The mesmerizing nature of a nighttime drive.

 “It started right here; I was in the library,” Koenig said.
 “There’s one section in the back of the building where a lot of old books were, and I was trying to write a poem for one of my senior writing classes.
 And the title just sort of popped into my head, ‘the dictionary of obscure sorrows.’”

-Perhaps the most well-known of Koenig’s words is ‘sonder,’ denoting the awareness that every passerby, though entirely anonymous to us, has a story just as rich and engrossing as the ones we experience in our own lives.
+Perhaps the most well-known of Koenig’s words is ‘sonder,’ denoting the awareness that every passerby, though entirely anonymous to us, has a story just as rich and engrossing as the ones we live through in our own lives.

 “[‘Sonder’] was weird because I almost didn’t post it,” Koenig recalled.
 “It was the middle of the night, I was stopped at a stoplight, and I see a progression of people turning left.
 And so you get this little parade of someone lost in their thoughts, or singing along to a song, or arguing with someone.
 Just a little glimpse in like two seconds of someone’s day.
 And I think that’s sort of the origin of it, just trying to pin down that word.”